ekonomia-tech/lending-subgraph-standard/README.md

 - Aave & Comp - Pooled.
 Global risk.
 Multi-asset.
 Borrow assets that are deposited
 - Maker & Abracadabra - Collateralized Debt Positions (CDPs).
 Isolated.
 Borrow a single synthetic asset minted, such as DAI or MIM.
 - Synthetix - Pooled.
 Global risk.
 Single asset as collateral (SNX). sUSD and many other synthetic assets minted.
-- RAI - CDP, single asset as collateral, ETH.
-Borrow a single synthetic asset, RAI.
+- RAI, Liquity - CDP, single asset as collateral, ETH.
+Borrow a single synthetic asset, RAI or LUSD.

 ## Generalizing a lending protocol
 Each protocol implements their functions, their events, their token minting and token transfers, differently.
 This means we have to make a very general schema to support all of these possibilities.